 The most sustainable hair accessories for long hair that I can think of would be something that’s metal, failing that wood depending on how it’s finished.

 Hair ties are the common accessory for most of us with long hair.
 Some members of the zero waste community are happy to use hair ties found on the ground and in swimming pools, which they sterilise before using.
-If you’re comfortable doing this I guarantee you you’ll never run out of hair ties but if this isn’t for you plastic-free hair ties are available from Reuzi in Dublin 18.
+If you’re comfortable doing this I guarantee you you’ll never run out of hair ties but if this isn’t for plastic-free hair ties are available from The Kind in D2 or Faerly in Kildare.
+Also Green Outlook has organic cotton hair ties.

 When I did buy hair ties I found the longest lasting ones were the ones without a metal joint, like these ones from Boots.